apfelaudio/eurorack-pmod/README.md

 ![ci workflow](https://github.com/schnommus/eurorack-pmod/actions/workflows/main.yml/badge.svg)

-A bridge between the FPGA world and Eurorack.

-This project contains hardware and gateware for getting started in FPGA-based audio synthesis with open source tools.
+**FPGA-based audio synthesis using open source tools**, compatible with [modular synthesis hardware](https://en.wikipedia.org/wiki/Eurorack).
+This repository contains hardware and gateware for getting started.

 ![assembled eurorack-pmod module (front)](docs/img/eurorack-pmod.jpg)

+[Want one?](#manufacturing).
 More photos can be found [below](#photos).

+### This project is:
+- The design for a Eurorack-compatible PCB and front-panel, including a [PMOD](https://en.wikipedia.org/wiki/Pmod_Interface) connector (compatible with most FPGA dev boards).
+PCB designed in [KiCAD](https://www.kicad.org/).
+- Various [example cores](gateware/cores), initially targeting an [iCEBreaker FPGA](https://1bitsquared.com/products/icebreaker) (and trivially synthesizeable on other FPGAs).
+Examples include calibration, sampling, effects, synthesis sources and so on.
+The design files can be synthesized to a bitstream using Yosys' [oss-cad-suite](https://github.com/YosysHQ/oss-cad-suite-build).

 ## Hardware details
 - 4HP module compatible with modular synthesizer systems.